arkency/command_bus/README.md

 require 'arkency/command_bus/alias'
 ```

-From now on you can use top-level `::CommandBus`.
+From now on you can use top-level `CommandBus` instead of `Arkency::CommandBus`.

 ## About